Inokinoki/ScreenMaster/README.md

 - The app requests `QUERY_ALL_PACKAGES` which may require user consent on some devices
 - This permission is necessary to list all installed apps

+### Display State Monitoring

+- The app can monitor display states (ON/OFF/DOZE/etc.) using Android's public Display API
+- Display power control is NOT available through public Android APIs
+- State information is read-only and refreshes when you navigate back to the screen list

 ## License

 This project is provided as-is for educational and personal use.